lbc-team/ethers.js-docs/source/api-providers.rst

     returned which will resolve to the parsed JSON result.

 :sup:`prototype` . listAccounts ( ) |nbsp| :sup:`=>` |nbsp| :sup:`Promise<Address [ ] >`
-    Returns a :ref:`Promise <promise>` with a list of all account addresses the node connected to this Web3 controls.
+    返回 :ref:`Promise <promise>` with a list of all account addresses the node connected to this Web3 controls.

 :sup:`prototype` . getSigner( [ indexOrAddress ] ) |nbsp| :sup:`=>` |nbsp| :sup:`JsonRpcSigner`
-    Returns a :ref:`JsonRpcSigner <signer-jsonrpc>` attached to an account on the Ethereum node the Web3 object is connected to.
+    返回 :ref:`JsonRpcSigner <signer-jsonrpc>` attached to an account on the Ethereum node the Web3 object is connected to.
 If *indexOrAddress* is not specified, the first account on the node is used.